-- (a) Be submitted to the offices of the Baldwin County Planning Director in the currently accepted format; - (b) Be accompanied by the Final Plat application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by digital files of the Final Plat in a suitable format (currently

-- PDF and DWG).
-The Applicant will be notified if printed copies are required; - (d) Submit as-built plans, as per Section 4.6.4, and Test Reports as per Section 5.14 - (e) Comply in all respects with the Preliminary Plat, as approved, except for minor modifications not altering the design of the subdivision as may be approved by the Baldwin County Planning Director; - (f) Be submitted within two (2) years of the date of Preliminary Plat approval; - (g) Unless previously submitted with the Preliminary Plat application, be accompanied by a current (within 60 days from date of application) title policy, title opinion, or title report verifying ownership.
-Said title document shall cover a period of no less than 30 years; - (h) For developments proposing to utilize on-site septic systems, include the Baldwin County Health Department Certificate of approval on the final plat; - (i) Be accompanied by a final copy of restrictive covenants and/or deed restrictions, if applicable; - (j) If the development contains stormwater facilities or common areas, include a copy of the instrument for creating a Property Owners Association for the subdivision and a copy of the Operation and Maintenance (O&M) Plan to be recorded in the Office of the Judge of Probate; - (k) If required improvements are not complete, be accompanied by a surety as required by Section 7.2.1 of these regulations; - (I) Be accompanied by a written report from each utility company which is to provide service to the proposed subdivision documenting their ability to serve said development unless previously submitted with the Preliminary Plat application; - (m) Be accompanied by a completed Final Plat Application Submittal Checklist and a transmittal letter listing all of the drawings, letters, attachments, and other information submitted for the application. - (n) Be accompanied by all items as required by Section 7.4 Maintenance of Roadways and Drainage Systems; - (o) Be accompanied by a wetland delineation and Jurisdictional Determination if required pursuant to Section 5.2.2 unless it was submitted with the Preliminary Plat.
+- (a) Be submitted Be made on Final Plat application to forms available at to the offices of the Baldwin County Planning Director in the currently accepted format; - (b) Be accompanied by the Final Plat application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by digital files of the Final Plat in a suitable format (currently PDF and DWG).
+The Applicant will be notified if printed copies are required; 5 full size black or blueline prints of the proposed Final Plat, one 11"x17" copy of the proposed Final Plat, one 8 1⁄2"x11" copy of the proposed Final Plat, 2 sets of; - (d) a digital file of the proposed Final Plat, in suitable format to the Baldwin County Planning Director; As-built plans and in digital format, as per Section 4.6.45, and 2 sets of Test Reports as per Section 5.145 - (e) Comply in all respects with the Preliminary Plat, as approved, except for minor modifications not altering the design of the subdivision as may be approved by the Baldwin County Planning Director; - (f) Be submitted within two (2) years of the date of Preliminary Plat approval; - (g) Unless previously submitted with the Preliminary Plat application, be accompanied by a current (within 60 days from date of application) title policy, title opinion, or title report verifying ownership.
+Said title document shall cover a period of no less than 30 years; - (h) For developments proposing to utilize on-site septic systems, include the Baldwin County Health Department Certificate of approval on the final plat; - (i) Be accompanied by a final copy of restrictive covenants and/or deed restrictions, if applicable; - (j) If the development contains stormwater facilities or common areas, include a recorded copy of the instrument for creating a Property Owners Association for the subdivision and a copy of the Operation and Maintenance (O&M) Plan to be recorded in the Office of the Judge of Probate; - (k) If required improvements are not complete, be accompanied by a surety as required by Section 7.2.1 of these regulations; - Be accompanied by a written report from each utility company which is to provide service to the proposed subdivision documenting their ability to serve said development unless previously submitted with the Preliminary Plat application;

+- (m) Be accompanied by a completed Final Plat Application Submittal Checklist and a transmittal letter listing all of the drawings, letters, attachments, and other information submitted for the application. - (n) Be accompanied by all items as required by Section 7.4 Maintenance of Roadways and Drainage Systems; - (o) Be accompanied by a wetland delineation and Jurisdictional Determination if required pursuant to Section 5.2.2 unless it was submitted with the Preliminary Plat.
 If wetlands were filled, a copy of any required permits.

-4.6.3 Final Plat Requirements
+4.6.3 Final Plat Requirements Resubmission of Final Plat

-The Final Plat shall be prepared by a Professional Land Surveyor registered in the State of Alabama and shall be clearly and legibly drawn at a convenient scale of not less than one (1) inch equals 100 feet and the sheets shall be numbered if more than one (1)

-sheet is used.
+The Final Plat shall be prepared by a Professional Land Surveyor registered in the State of Alabama and shall be clearly and legibly drawn at a convenient scale of not less than one (1) inch equals 100 feet and the sheets shall be numbered if more than one (1) sheet is used.
 All text shall be a minimum of 1/10 of an inch in height.
 The sheet shall be of such size as is acceptable for filing in the Office of the Probate Judge but shall not exceed 24 x 36 inches.
 The Subdivision Plat shall include the information in the Final Plat Checklist below: